Pavel-Durov/blog/src/file-comparison-working-with-diff-and-patch-commands/README.md

 +    for i in range(10):
          print("Hello, World!")
 ```

-This format is more compact compared to the Context diff.
+This format is way more compact when compared to the Context diff.
-It shows a unified difference.
-Each block changes stars with @@.
+It shows a unified difference in a concise way, with no context.

+We can work with either format, choose whatever you like.
+I am going to use a unified format in the following sections, just cause I am used to it.

-### Applying diff
+### Applying patch files

-One of the cool features of diff is that the diff can be easily applied to a file.
+One of the cool things that we can do with diff and patch files, is that the patch files can be easily applied to a file.
-Let's see how to do so.
+That way we can save changes with `diff` and then select what we want when we want it and just apply it!

+That might seem like a no-brainer, but the first time I saw it in action I was impressed.
+It's simple, yet powerful.

-First, we're going to generate a diff file:
+First, we're going to generate a patch file with diff command:

 ```shell
 $ diff  -u -L "RIGHT" -L "WRONG"  file1.py file2.py  > mydiff.diff
 ```

-File content:
+Patch file `mydiff.diff` content:

 ```shell
 $ cat mydiff.diff